 CAUTION: If a project receives points under this criterion, failure to keep project costs under the applicable cost threshold will be considered an unacceptable practice and may result in negative four points being awarded in all of the applicant's HTC submissions in the next funding round in which submissions are made.
 The penalty will be assessed to an application submitted to the same funding round (Competitive or 4% Only) for which the points were initially awarded.
-HTC developments awarded points via the 4% Only award process will receive a penalty if the points were necessary to meet the minimum point requirement.
 If developers are concerned about their costs and keeping them within the "applicable cost threshold," they should not claim the cost-containment points.